• Can I share my Spoonful Unlimited subscription with a family member?

 The search feature is a great way to find safe products from a particular category or brand.
 Just tap the search bar at the top of the Discover feed and enter in a keyword to return results.
 If you’re having trouble finding results for a particular keyword, try broadening or…

-• What is the Discover Feed?
+• What is the Products Feed?

 The Discover feed is a running list of products that have been scanned by the Spoonful community.
 To access it, tap the “Discover” icon in the bottom left corner of the app.
 In the feed, Spoonful places scanned products into 3 key categories – green, yellow, and red – based…